 I also learned to have an emergency kit ready at hand, at home, filled with drink, food and spare Eneloop and lithium AA batteries, and a few flashlights.

 Oh..I almost forgot: the nickname ChibiM is an abbreviation of Chibi Marco, which is how some people called me, after a Japanese kids character.
 (Nothing to be proud of though).
 But my real name is Marco.

-Anyhow, as I started to learn more about eneloops the more I started collecting information from different sources.
-When in 2012 I decided to dedicate a whole thread (overview eneloop 2005-2012) at my feeling-at-home forum, budgetlightforum.com.
-I updated the thread continuously for about 5 years.
+Anyway, as I began to learn more about Eneloop batteries, I started collecting information from various sources.
+When in 2012 I decided to dedicate a whole thread (overview Eneloops 2005-today) at my feeling-at-home forum, Budgetlightforum.com.
+I updated the thread continuously for about 8 years.
 I also copied the information to another website called Candlepowerforums.com.
 But the main problem with forums is that the information that is being shared is spread among many different posts and threads.
 Certain information is sometimes really hard to find, and people skip a lot of posts to come and repeat a question that has been asked several times before on the website or even in the same thread.

-So I wanted to build an in-depth-website about eneloops for a long-long time.
-A place for sharing my knowlege and providing about almost anything you can think of about these fantastic batteries.
-Including catalogs, images, test results, background info, know hows, overviews, history, detailed information etc for eneloop users and collectors.
-A place to learn and getting the right information from the right source.
+So I wanted to build an “in-depth” website about Eneloops for a long-long time, a place for sharing my knowledge and providing info about almost anything you can think of, about these fantastic batteries, including catalogs, images, test results, background info, know-hows, overviews, history, detailed information, etc, for Eneloop users and collectors.
+This website should be a place to learn and get the right information, from the right source.
 After moving back to the Netherlands, where I currently live, I decided to get this project going.